FlameStorm/vokuro/README.md

 **NOTE** After the installation, please ensure that the following folders have write permissions set:
 - `cache`

-## Improving this Sample

-Phalcon is an open source project and a volunteer effort.

 ## License

 WillMill is proprietary software, (c) all right reserved.